e2b-dev/expo-with-s3-cache/README.md

     );
     ```

-    Keep in mind however, that the updated caches will only be uploaded once the development server process **exited**.
+    > **Note**: Updated caches will only be uploaded once the development server process **exited**.

+    > Consider using a different cache file for the development server to avoid conflicts with the build cache.
+You can do so by setting the `CACHE_FILENAME` environment variable to a different value.

 ## Stats